How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Varroa Mite Treatments

 There are a variety of treatments that you can use to lower your colony’s Varroa population when the time comes.
-Items like Mite Away Quick Strips and Oxalic Acid are 2 such methods which, of course, you’ll have to buy.
-Some treatments also require additional equipment.
-Expect to incur that cost in your first year and thereafter.
+Plan to incur this cost annually.

 We’ve estimated the annual cost of treating Varroa (and potentially other pests such as small hive beetles) at $25 per hive.
-This is an annual expense and should be compared against the cost of replacing a lost colony.
+This is an annual expense; it should be compared against the cost of replacing a lost colony.

 This cost could be quite a bit higher in your first year if you opt to treat with vaporized oxalic acid.
 A vaporizer can run from around $50 up to nearly $500.
 In addition, vaporizer safety requires that you wear a face mask designed to avoid vapor inhalation.